onmax/nimiq-auth/packages/core/README.md

 [![npm version][npm-version-src]][npm-version-href]

-Add Nimiq Login to your apps.
+Add Login with Nimiq to your apps.

 ## Installation